 As you go through the estate planning process, you should make sure that you answer the following questions:

-What assets do you need to pass on to your heirs?
+What assets do you need to pass on to your loved ones?

 Who are your beneficiaries and how much should each person receive?